 Local building codes may require movement or expansion joints to be incorporated into wall systems for specific projects.
-If a movement or expansion joint is incorporated into the wall, do not bridge that joint with the stone veneer, as this can result in a cracking of the stone.
-The stone should terminate at either side of the movement or expansion joint.
+If a movement or expansion joint is incorporated into the wall, do not bridge that joint with the thin brick, as this can result in a cracking.
+The thin brick should terminate at either side of the movement or expansion joint.